Connie Hollen

 RN, MS

-Connie J. Hollen, RN, MS, has over 20 years of experience in a variety of areas, including medical/surgical units, the emergency department, post-anesthesia recovery, and critical care.
-She began her career at University Hospital in Oklahoma City, where she also worked as a charge nurse in the CICU and as a nursing house supervisor.
+Connie J. Hollen, RN, MS, has more than 20 years of experience in a variety of areas, including medical-surgical units, the emergency department, post-anesthesia recovery, and critical care.
+She is currently working on her doctoral degree at Oklahoma City University in Oklahoma City.
+Connie began her career at Oklahoma Memorial Hospital (now OU Health University of Oklahoma Medical Center) in Oklahoma City, where she also worked as a charge nurse in the Cardiovascular Intensive Care Unit (CICU) and as a house supervisor/clinical coordinator.
 She received her BSN and MS from the University of Oklahoma College of Nursing, where she completed a research thesis and received academic and research awards.